vitessio/website/content/en/docs/16.0/reference/vreplication/migrate.md

 * Could be used for configuring lower environments with production data.

 Please note the Migrate command works with an externally mounted source cluster.
-See the related [Mount command](../mount) for more information on external Vitess clusters.
+See the related [Mount command](../mount) for more information on working with external Vitess clusters.

-#### Differences between Migrate and MoveTables
+#### Differences Between Migrate and MoveTables

-Migrate has separate semantics and behaviors from MoveTables:
+`Migrate` has separate semantics and behaviors from `MoveTables`:

-* MoveTables migrates data from one keyspace to another, within the same Vitess cluster; Migrate functions between two separated Vitess clusters.
+* `MoveTables` migrates data from one keyspace to another, within the same Vitess cluster; `Migrate` functions between two separated Vitess clusters.
-* MoveTables erases the source data upon completion by default; Migrate keeps the source data intact.
+* `MoveTables` erases the source data upon completion by default; Migrate keeps the source data intact.
     * There are flags available in MoveTables to change the default behavior in regards to the source data.
-* MoveTables sets up routing rules and reverse replication, allowing for rollback prior to completion.
+* `MoveTables` sets up routing rules and reverse replication, allowing for rollback prior to completion.
-    * Switching read/write traffic is not meaningful in the case of Migrate, as the Source is in a different cluster.
+    * Switching read/write traffic is not meaningful in the case of `Migrate`, as the Source is in a different cluster.
-    * Switching traffic requires the Target to have the ability to create vreplication streams (in the _vt database) on the Source;
+    * Switching traffic requires the Target to have the ability to create vreplication streams (in the `_vt` database) on the Source;
       this may not always be possible on production systems.
-* Not all MoveTables options work with Migrate; for example [Progress](../progress) is unavailable with Migrate.
+* Not all `MoveTables` options work with `Migrate`; for example [`Progress`](../progress) is unavailable with `Migrate`.

 ### Parameters